The Development of Siberia and Far East

 Miass, a sity in Chelabinsk Region – OE meos "swamp".

-Churilovo, a village in Krasnoarmeisk district of Chelabinsk Region – OE. ceorl "a man, peasant, husband", Eng. churl.
+Churilovo, a village in Krasnoarmeisk district of Chelyabinsk Region – OE. ceorl "a man, peasant, husband", Eng. churl.

-Markovo, villages in Uvel district of Chelabinsk Region, Ketovski district of Kurgan Region and Zavodoukovski district of Tyumen Region – mearc "border, end, district", "sign", mearca "determined space".
+Markovo, villages in Uvel district of Chelyabinsk Region, Ketovski district of Kurgan Region and Zavodoukovski district of Tyumen Region – mearc "border, end, district", "sign", mearca "determined space".

 Shadrinsk, a town in Kurgan Region – OE. sceard "mutilated, chipped" with metathesis of consonants.